pnp/sp-dev-fx-webparts/samples/react-chatGPT-app/README.md

 * [SharePoint Framework](https://learn.microsoft.com/sharepoint/dev/spfx/sharepoint-framework-overview)
 * [Microsoft 365 tenant](https://learn.microsoft.com/sharepoint/dev/spfx/set-up-your-development-environment)

+> Get your own free development tenant by subscribing to [Microsoft 365 developer program](http://aka.ms/m365devprogram)

 ## Prerequisites

 The SPFx App has thisPrerequisites:

 * Azure Function Deployed to Azure

-   In the directory **./OpenAIFunctionProject/OpenAI-azure-functions.zip**  you will found the project with AzureFunction ziped, please copy to local computer unzip and deploy.
+   In the directory **./OpenAIFunctionProject/OpenAI-azure-functions.zip**  you will found the project with AzureFunction zip.ed, please copy to local computer unzip and deploy.
 The Azure Function App needs to be configured with Authentication Provider Microsoft , please see the README.md file on the project.

 * OpenAI KEY